Make your website ADA compliant (checklist)

 Consistent menus and buttons

 For consistent navigation, place menus and other elements that repeat through many pages in the same page location and in the same order.

 Consistent identification of the same elements

-The same image, icon, button or other element on your website may have different meanings when occurring in different contexts.
-In this case they require different labels and text alternatives for each same element appropriately and consistently.
+The same image, icon, button, or other elements on your website may have different meanings when occurring in different contexts.
+In this case, they require different labels and text alternatives for each same element appropriately and consistently.